-In our Cincinnati cosmetic surgery practice, we meet with men and women who feel frustrated.
+In our Cincinnati cosmetic surgery practice, we meet with both men and women who feel frustrated.
 They have put in the time at the gym, and have developed good eating habits, but continue to struggle with that last little bit of abdominal looseness.
 This common complaint is one we can resolve with abdominoplasty.

 Good candidates for abdominoplasty are in optimal physical health.
 The individuals who tend to feel most satisfied with the results of their surgery are generally pleased with their physical appearance prior to surgery.
 The minor tightening of the skin and muscles only heightens already-high self-confidence.

-Tummy Tuck procedure
+Tummy Tuck Surgery in Cincinnati

 Risks are rare, however, some of the most common risks of the tummy tuck procedure include: